Do you want to know what branding really is and how can you create a powerful brand identity?

 Often, the term is misinterpreted and presented with unnecessary complications.
 Branding, put simply, is the image your blog creates in the audience’s mind.

 For instance, a mere thought about Caco-Cola lets your brain easily visualize the popular logo.
 There is a reason, our brain visualizes concepts in the form of images.
-It doesn’t concentrate on letter and words.
+It doesn’t concentrate on letters and words.

 Now, simply go back and see if I correctly spelled Coca-Cola.
 Did you notice the mistake?
 How did you overlook the mistake?
 It isn’t your fault.
 Your brain, like anyone else’s brain, perceived the logo rather than focusing on the spellings.